tsboom/dwetl/docs/database_setup_local_postgres.md

 ```
 Note: You can also create an empty database  (see Database setup)[database_setup.md]

-4) In the "config/database_credentials.py" file the following properties can be used:
+4) In the ".env" file the following properties can be used:

 ```
 DB_USER = 'postgres'